HarveerT/unity-repo-template/README.md

     5. Private

 ## Branches
-I keep two branches open

-1. **`stage`** is the development branch.
+1. **`stage`** branch for staging changes to main

-2. **`main`** is the production branch.
+2. **`main`** current most clean branch

-3. No other permanent branches should be created in the main repository, you can create feature branches but they should get merged with the master.

-**Steps to work with feature branch**

-1. To start working on a new feature, create a new branch prefixed with `feat` and followed by feature name. (ie. `feat-FEATURE-NAME`)
-2. Once you are done with your changes, you can raise PR.

-**Steps to create a pull request**
+3. **`temp`** branch for implementing new features

+**Temporary Branches**
+Temporary branches are for adding new features which should not be developed in the regular staging branch.
+To create a temporary branch, create a branch with the format: `temp-feature`.
+Where `temp` is the prefix for all temporary branches and `feature` is the feature this branch is implementing.
+For example `temp-bullet-time` would be the branch name for a bullet time feature.

+**Pull Requests for Temporary Branches**
 1. Make a PR to `stage` branch.
-2. Comply with the best practices and guidelines e.g. where the PR concerns visual elements it should have an image showing the effect.
+2. Comply with the best practices and guidelines
-3. It must pass all continuous integration checks and get positive reviews.
+3. Pass reviews and merge with stage.

 After this, changes will be merged.

 ## Gallery
-Pictures of your project.
+Pictures of project

-## Credit/Acknowledgment
+## Credits/Acknowledgments
-Credit the authors here.
+Credit to authors
+@me lmao I don't have friends